AnyLog-co/documentation/secure network.md

     "enable" : ["*"]
     }
 }>
-blockchain insert where policy = !permissions and local = true  and master = !master_node
+id sign !member where key = rooy_keys and password = abc blockchain insert where policy = !permissions and local = true  and master = !master_node
 ```